bigdata-ustc/EduCDM/README.md

 - [FuzzyCDF](http://staff.ustc.edu.cn/~qiliuql/files/Publications/Qi-Liu-TIST2018.pdf): fuzzy cognitive diagnosis framework, a continuous multidimensional CDM for students' cognitive modeling with both objective and subjective items.
 - [NeuralCD](http://staff.ustc.edu.cn/~cheneh/paper_pdf/2020/Fei-Wang-AAAI.pdf): neural cognitive diagnosis framework, a neural-network-based general cognitive diagnosis framework.
 In this repository we provide the basic implementation NCDM.
 - [IRR](http://home.ustc.edu.cn/~tongsw/files/IRR.pdf): item response ranking framework, a pairwise cognitive diagnosis framework.
 In this repository we provide the several implementations for most of CDMs.
+- [ICD]: Incremental Cognitive Diagnosis, a framework that tailor cognitive diagnosis into the online scenario of intelligent education.
+In this repository we provide the several implementations for most of CDMs.

 ## List of models